badhri-hari/notepad-basic/README.md

 # notepad-basic

-A simple yet powerful notepad extension for Chromium browsers.
+A simple yet powerful notepad extension/application for Chrome/Windows.
 Uses vanilla JS, HTML and CSS.
-Developed as an exploratory project to gain insights into the application publishing process and to acquire skills in Chrome extensions development.
+Developed as an exploratory project to gain insights into Chrome extensions and Windows applications development process.